Choosing the Right Tool by Symptom PBQs

 Tool Selection by Symptom

-Performance-based questions often present several symptoms and a toolbox.
-The goal is to choose the tool that narrows the problem with the least unnecessary disruption.
-Think in layers: physical media, local host configuration, name resolution, neighbor resolution, routing path, firewall policy, service availability, and application behavior.
+Performance-based questions (PBQs) typically present several symptoms and a toolbox, then ask you to map tools to problems.
+The goal is to choose the tool that narrows the cause with the least unnecessary disruption.
+Think in layers, roughly bottom-to-top: physical media, the local host configuration, neighbor (ARP) resolution, name resolution, routing path, firewall policy, service availability, and finally application behavior.
+Because Domain 5 is 24% of N10-009 and PBQs weigh heavily in scoring, this skill is among the highest-value to drill.

 Symptom-to-Tool Decisions